 Arm held high, angled towards goal end of team with pass.

-Facing timekeeper one hand vertical and other horizontal to form a 'T'.

-For centre pass, sanction, action.
+HOLD TIME DIRECTION OF PASS Facing timekeeper one hand vertical and other horizontal to form a 'T'.
+For centre pass, sanction, throw-in.
 Arm outstretched to side pointing to goal end of team with pass.